The Medicare Part D Coverage Gap (“Donut Hole”) Made Simple

 What if I have questions about the coverage gap (“donut hole”)?

 If you have questions about how the coverage gap works and how to avoid it, I can help.
-A licensed insurance agent such as myself can help you compare formularies for Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans to determine if your prescriptions are covered and within your budget.
+A licensed insurance agent such as myself can help you compare formularies for the Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans we offer to determine if your prescriptions are covered and within your budget.
 This makes choosing a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan that much simpler.
 (As mentioned earlier, keep in mind that formularies may change at any time; your Medicare plan will notify you if necessary.)
 Remember, because your risk of entering the coverage gap depends, in part, on how high your out-of-pocket costs are, it may be helpful to research if there are Medicare plan options that could save you money.